nastarankhds/Expectation-Maximization/README.md

 # EM for Gaussian Mixture Models (GMM)

 This repository implements the Expectation–Maximization (EM) algorithm for GMMs on a 2D “Mickey Mouse” dataset.
-If `data/mouse.txt` is present, it is used; otherwise a synthetic dataset with the same structure is generated.

 ## Quick start
 ```bash